Wednesday, April 27, 2011

 3. Deciphering the Ceasar groups:

-If for example in the first group, the letter “s” is the most repeated one, we know that “e” is replaced by “s” and hence the key is “s”“e” = “m”.
+If, for example, in the first group, the letter “s” is the most repeated one, we know that “e” is replaced by “s” and hence the key is “s”“e” = “m”.

 4. Cracking Vigenere :

 The key, is the concatenation of all the Caesar keys we found in each group from the above step.
-Now that we have the key, reversing Vigenere is a game, here is a sample code that does this:
+Now that we have the key, reversing Vigenere is a simple child's game, here is a sample code that does this:

-You can of course try different key lengths with this program and see if the text has any meaning without going through stage one to find the key length. (or you can calculate it directly using Friedman test)
+You can of course try different key lengths with this program and see if the text has any meaning without going through stage 1 to find the key length. (or you can calculate it directly using Friedman test)

 5. Source Code :